cornish-tools/cornish-spellchecker/README.md

 - Ensure LibreOffice is installed.
 - Find the [latest release](https://github.com/cornish-tools/cornish-spellchecker/releases).
 - Download the LibreOffice OXT file.
-- Double-click on that and the dictionary will be installed into LibreOffice.
+- Double-click on that and the spell-checker will be installed into LibreOffice.

 ## Firefox

 - Ensure Firefox is installed.
 - Find the [latest release](https://github.com/cornish-tools/cornish-spellchecker/releases).
 - Download the Mozilla XPI file.
-- Double-click on that and the dictionary will be installed into Firefox or drag the XPI file into Firefox.
+- Double-click on that and the spell-checker will be installed into Firefox or drag the XPI file into Firefox.

 ## Thunderbird